 Each fiscal year a school district must choose to either adopt a preliminary general fund budget or adopt a resolution stating that taxes will not be raised above the school district’s adjusted index.
 A preliminary budget must be adopted no later than 90 days prior to the primary election, and the resolution not to exceed the index must be adopted no later than 110 days prior to the primary election.

-The Board of School Directors of the Cornwall-Lebanon School District, at its regular scheduled Board Meeting on June 15, 2020, approved a Final General Fund Budget of $81.6 million.
-The final budget includes a 1.0 percent increase in the real estate tax rate over the existing rate for the 2019-2020 fiscal year.
+The proposed final budget for the 2020-2021 fiscal year projects a 1.0 percent increase in the real estate tax rate over the existing rate for the 2019-2020 fiscal year.
 The Act 1 Index limit for Cornwall-Lebanon for the 2020-2021 fiscal year is 3.2 percent.
-The increase in the tax rate amounts to a $25 increase in the real estate tax bill for the median homeowner having an assessed property value of $160,500.
-The real estate tax rate established as a part of this budget is 15.6367.
+The proposed increase in the tax rate amounts to a $25 increase in the real estate tax bill for the median homeowner having an assessed property value of $160,500.

-Property tax relief in the amount of $120.98 will be provided to approved homestead and farmstead property owners on their July 1, 2020 property tax bills.
+Property tax relief in the amount of approximately $121 is expected to be provided to approved homestead and farmstead property owners on their July 1, 2020 property tax bills.
 This relief will appear directly on individual tax bills as a reduction in the assessed value of each approved homestead and farmstead property.

-The District anticipates using Assigned Fund Balance of $0.9 million to balance the 2020-2021 budget.
+The District anticipates using Assigned Fund Balance of $1.2 million and Unassigned Fund Balance of $0.63 million to balance the 2020-2021 budget.